emrgnt-cmplxty/fermi/docs/docs/3.tutorials/nfts/7-events.md

 ### Creating a sub-account

-Run the following command to create a sub-account `events` of your main account with an initial balance of 25 Axion which will be transferred from the original to your new account.
+Run the following command to create a sub-account `events` of your main account with an initial balance of 25 Fermi which will be transferred from the original to your new account.

 ```bash
 near create-account events.$NFT_CONTRACT_ID --masterAccount $NFT_CONTRACT_ID --initialBalance 25